alyaaleksandrova7/ONLINE-SHOP-SALES-ANALYSIS/README.md

 Weighted average price is calculated as revenue divided by total quantity sold, reflecting the actual price level at which customers most frequently purchase the product.
 The deviation shows how much the simple average price differs from the weighted average.
 For top-revenue products, the volume-weighted average price exceeds the simple average price, indicating that higher-priced transactions account for a larger share of total units sold.
 As a result, simple averaging understates effective monetization.

-4. Orders by day of the week
+4. Orders by Day of the Week
 ```sql
 SELECT
     CASE CAST(STRFTIME('%w', order_date) AS INTEGER)